 They asked me if I would step in.
 I said yes.

 How much backstory do you need?
 It’s a vegan café in a little Midwest meat-and-potatoes community.
 It operates out of a church basement.
 It’s pay-what-you-can.
 It came with a fully-equipped kitchen (circa 1940) and very low overhead, which is good, because when I agreed to take over I had no money.

 As in, none.

-Running another cafe was not something I was considering.
-It was so far from being something I was considering that a few weeks before I was asked to take over this one, I’d had a conversation with another friend in which I stated categorically that I did not want my next business to be a food business.
+Running another café was not something I was considering.
+It was so far from being something I was considering that a few weeks before I agreed to take over this one, I’d had a conversation with another friend in which I stated categorically that I did not want my next business to be a food business.

 Four years is a long time to wonder what’s next.
 Sometimes we need to be pushed along the path.
 I’m reminded of that question, asked of another woman, in another city: “What is your useful skill in a tangible situation?”

 Me?
 I can cook.

 Plus, I saw untapped potential, and that gets me every time.
 I look at a space and think, “If this were my business, here’s what I’d do.”
 I saw opportunity.

 I also saw my friends working 12-hour days there and barely scratching out a living.
 That part gave me pause.
 That, and the church thing.
 Because I’m not a church person.